 Since there’s nothing nastier than cold French fries or warm shrimp cocktail, make sure the food you serve at your open house will last as long as your open house does.
 As a general rule of thumb, keeping food warm with chafing dishes and sterno is a bit much for an open house.
 So make sure to serve food that will be just as tasty in three hours as it is when you serve it.
 An extra bag of ice in the freezer can be a lifesaver on hot days or at slow open houses.

 6. Keep Your Marketing Materials Near the Food

-While a table with your business cards, one sheet, and listing packet is easy to slink by and avoid, if you play your cards right, no one will be able to resist your food table.
-So why not keep your marketing materials on the same table?
+A table with your business cards, one sheeter, and listing packet is easy to slink by and avoid.
+But if you play your cards right, no one will be able to resist your food table.
+So why not keep your marketing materials in the same space?

 7. Always Label the Foods You’re Serving

 Before you leave your office, make sure you have a set of little placards to label the food you’re serving at your open house.
-First, to make sure you can warn people of potential allergens like nuts or gluten, and second, to show off your attention to detail and the delicious food you’re serving your potential clients.
+First, to warn people of potential allergens like nuts or gluten, and second, to show off your attention to detail and the delicious food you’re serving your potential clients.